Perry et al. (2015)

 2. Whether Ps received the nasal drops with oxytocin or placebo (saline solution).
 Ps took part in both conditions but alternatively over the 2 weeks.

-Dependent variable = Whether oxytocin affected people in different ways depending on their level of empathy.
+Dependent variable = Whether oxytocin affected Ps' preferred interpersonal distance depending on their level of empathy.

 Procedure